 Jesus confirms the unbreakable bond of marriage with His next two statements, "they shall become one flesh" and "what God has joined together, let not man separate".
 The woman is not property to easily be disposed of, but a being created in the image of God.
 The Pharisees were looking at marriage and divorce as a physical, legal matter.
 Jesus told them marriage was a spiritual covenant with God, a covenant that lasts a lifetime.

-If we reexamine these verses we will also see that Jesus gives four reasons why God in His original perfect design never intended a marriage to be broken with a divorce.
-1) God created one male and one female in the beginning, not many males and many females where they would have been able to change mates, 2) a man is to leave his parent's family and cleave to his wife to start a new family of their own, 3) in marriage, a man and a woman are no longer two but become one flesh, and 4) God joins a man and woman together in a covenant of marriage and mankind should not negate this with a separation of divorce.
+If we reexamine these verses, we will also see that Jesus gives four reasons why God in His original perfect design never intended a marriage to be broken with a divorce.
+1) God created one male and one female in the beginning, not many males and many females where they would have been able to change mates.
+2) A man is to leave his parent's family and cleave to his wife to start a new family of their own.
+3) In marriage, a man and a woman are no longer two but become one flesh.
+4) God joins a man and woman together in a covenant of marriage and mankind should not negate this with a separation of divorce.
 As God created male and female, He also created marriage.
 To divorce is to destroy or "kill" a creation of Almighty God.
 Jesus refers to marriage as an act of God, but He refers to divorce as an act of man.

 Matthew 19:7-8 They said to Him, “Why then did Moses command to give a certificate of divorce, and to put her away?”
 He said to them, “Moses, because of the hardness of your hearts, permitted you to divorce your wives, but from the beginning it was not so.